hilbix/pi-boot/README.md

 YOU HAVE BEEN WARNED!
 (YMMV, if you are lucky)

+> Note that there are now SD cards which work like an SSD with wear levelling and a high write count.
+> These cards probably can sustain the load of this image.

 # Experiment to create Raspberry PI 3 boot image

 There is `rpi23-gen-image.sh` to create a boot image for Raspberry PI.